htothehilla/100DaysPython/log.md

 - Intro to OS, datetime, webbrowser
 # Day 19: File Input/Output
 **Completion Date:**
+15th June
 **Learned:**
+- Learned about writing, reading renaming and appending new files
+- Importance of closing files, and using readline to save memory
 # Day 20: Functions
 **Completion Date:**